achmurzy/flask_glyphs/README.txt

 				https://github.com/DH-Box/corpus-downloader
 				http://corpus-db.org/

-	-Add a way to detect when a font/dataset has already been loaded into the databse to prevent replicating datapoints when constructing alphabets, etc.
+DONE:
+-Find an input model for incorporating other glyph/contour data (e.g. stroke types L,Q,C,M) rather than just x-y coordinates/stroke order
+	SOLUTION: Added encoded stroke types to the feature vector, which compiles/runs but unable to produce reasonable output

 -Achieve the same (Glyph/Contour/Stroke/Point) format with drawings and visualize them on the front-end.
 		Major difference: Drawings do not have closed curves, but are simply lines.
-Thus, they may not ultimately be appropriate for the font engines we'll be using ultimately.
+Thus, they may not be appropriate for the font engines we'll be using ultimately.
 			-This is the same problem as we (poorly) solved with our original glyph generator: making closed curves from atomic lines.
 We should focus on fonts for now

-	-Look into deploying and running these models on CyVerse/Azure -Consider switching away from SQLite (to Postgres) for ALTER support

-DONE:
--Learn TensorFlow!
-	-Begin thinking about how to query the database to prepare training data (i.e. normalization, standardization, offsetting, etc)
-	SOLUTION: Databse to model pipeline (normalization, batching) set up.
-Learning Tensorflow 2.0 revamped API, and depending heavily on Keras.
-Basic LSTM architecture done, need to consider implementing other types of architecture to achieve meaningful output for contours AND for glyphs.

--Incorporate the concept of contour direction (clock-wise or counter clock-wise) and determine it during parsing
+				SOLUTION: Focus on fonts and forget about front-end generation of glyphs for the time being.

 -Query unicode glyphs, and loop through their linked glyph records (composites), applying offsets to achieve a sequence of x-y coordinates and strokes data.
 		-Right now, we look to only have simple, Unicode glyphs properly stored.
 We need to convert offset information into x-y data at some point.